meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Practice Questions.md

 ## Question 440
 ---
 A company used an Amazon RDS for MySQL DB instance during application testing.
 Before terminating the DB instance at the end of the test cycle, a solutions architect created two backups.
 The solutions architect created the first backup by using the mysqldump utility to create a database dump.
 The solutions architect created the second backup by enabling the final DB snapshot option on RDS termination.
 The company is now planning for a new test cycle and wants to create a new DB instance from the most recent backup.
-The company has chosen a MySQL-compatible edition ofAmazon Aurora to host the DB instance.
+The company has chosen a MySQL-compatible edition of Amazon Aurora to host the DB instance.
 Which solutions will create the new DB instance?
 (Choose two.)

 - A. Import the RDS snapshot directly into Aurora.